-A predoctoral training program in human genetics was established at the Johns Hopkins University in 1957 under the direction of a university-wide committee to train highly qualified people for academic careers in human genetics.
+A graduate training program in human genetics was established at the Johns Hopkins University in 1957 under the direction of a university-wide committee to train highly qualified people for academic careers in human genetics.
 Our program was revised extensively in the mid-1980s, acquiring a new focus of providing a firm foundation in human biology, molecular biology and genetics along with rigorous training in state-of-the-art research methodology.
 The program provides an alternative to the combined M.D./Ph.D. program for those who want to carry out genetic studies in man but do not want the M.D. degree.

 Building the Curriculum

 Our program recognizes increasing opportunities for non-physician geneticists who have been trained in human biology.
 We believe that it is not sufficient to expose students to research problems in human genetics without providing basic knowledge of the human phenotype.
 Therefore, in addition to courses in molecular biology, biochemistry and genetics, our students receive basic information about the human organism so that they will be able to think creatively about their experimental organism.

 Our program also provides rigorous training in research.
 Through continuous laboratory experience and research conferences, the student develops knowledge of the scientific process.
 The preceptors have been chosen because of their research interests and productivity.
 Each is committed to active participation in the teaching program.
 All are involved with eukaryotes and most of them with human-oriented research.